Emergency Fund: Why You Need One and How to Build It

 Where Should I Keep An Emergency Fund?

 Where one is to put their emergency funds solely depends on their situation.
 Nevertheless, one needs to be mindful of putting their hard-earned savings.
-The emergency fund should be easily accessible, safe, and in a place where one would not be tempted to spend the emergency fund in non-emergencies.
+Ensure that you keep the emergency fund easily accessible, secure, and in a location where you are not tempted to spend it on non-emergencies.

-Three crucial aspects need to be considered while deploying an emergency fund, which is as follows:
+Three crucial aspects one needs to consider while deploying an emergency fund, are as follows:

 1. Security

-Since an emergency fund is meant to help one overcome a financially tough situation, one cannot put it anywhere.
+Since an emergency fund is meant to help one overcome a financially tough situation.
 One should avoid putting in places where there is a chance of capital erosion in the short term.
-Hence, equity-based mutual funds or any such option having a proportionally high risk must be avoided.
+Hence, one must avoid equity-based mutual funds or any such options with proportionally high risk.

 2. Accessibility